CaissaNova/Jane_Street_Puzzle_July_2026/README.md

-# Jane_Street_Puzzle_July_2026
+# Jane_Street_Puzzles

-Solution for ‘Pent-Up’ Frustration 3 / Knight Moves 7 JS puzzle July 2026
+July 2026 ‘Pent-Up’ Frustration 3 / Knight Moves 7

-Backtracks for a solution using implied constraints
+* Backtracks for a solution using implied constraints